danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 This is a very simple protocol that describes how the app authorizes itself.
 The
-app will be able to use this, without having to care about how it is implemented.
+app will be able to use this without having to care about how it's implemented.

 Before we implement it, we have to add a way to store any auth tokens we receive.
 Remember what I told you about the `ApiContext`?
 Well, I think it is the PERFECT
 place to store api tokens as well, so let's do that.
 Add an `authToken` property
 to the `ApiContext` protocol: